 We need to worry about methane

 In prehistoric times, methane was present in the atmosphere at between 400 and 700 parts per billion (ppb).
 (More than 2 billion years ago, there may have been a period when the methane level in earth’s atmosphere was very high.)
 In the past million years, methane was probably mainly produced by anaerobic bacteria.
 But in recent times, it has gone up, as the increasing rate of production has overwhelmed the natural process of degradation by atmospheric hydroxyl radicals.
 In addition to sources related to industrial processes such as the production of fossil fuels, methane produced in agriculture is important.
-For a short time in the 1990s, methane levels stopped increasing, probably as a result of a decrease in anthropogenic activity (3).
+For a short time in the 1990s, methane levels stopped increasing, probably as a result of a levelling off in related economic activity (3).
 But now they are on the march again, for reasons we don’t fully understand.

 Among the human activities that are increasing methane is the clearing of forests for agricultural use (which also increases atmospheric CO2), rice growing, fracking (leakage of methane to the atmosphere is greater than previously thought), and, yes, the raising of domestic animals such as cows.
 The digestive systems of animals with simpler stomachs, like us, also produce methane, but at relatively low levels.